amanv05/mygov-tech-breathers-webathon/README.md

 ## Webathon Project
-Redesignedd the My Gov Website Frontend in 5 hours using AI and My React, Tailwind Skills
+Redesigned the My Gov Website Frontend in 5 hours using AI and My React, Tailwind Skills